nf-core/website/markdown/events/2021/bytesize-10-institutional-profiles.md

 [2:25](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=145) So here’s a brief recap of what was covered in [bytesize#2](https://nf-co.re/events/2021/bytesize-2-configs).

-A network configuration file is a simple text file containing a set of properties, so parameters and some stuff that basically Nextflow can read and understand.
+A Nextflow configuration file is a simple text file containing a set of properties, so parameters and some stuff that basically Nextflow can read and understand.
 This can be pipeline parameters, information on locations of files, and so on.

 [2:49](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=169) There are different levels of these configuation files, so whenever a Nextflow run starts, it will look in the `nextflow.config` file that may be present in your run directory.

 It also checks your home directory for the `nextflow.config` file.

-You can also specify custom `config` files with `-c` parameter, and also in `nf-core/pipelines` there’s a whole other layer, which is called `nf-core/profiles`, which like I said before are sorted `nf-core/configs`.
+You can also specify custom config files with `-c` parameter, and also in nf-core pipelines there’s a whole other layer, which are nf-core profiles, which like I said before are sorted `nf-core/configs`.

 This is generally where we store our institutional profiles.